Banterra Center: History

 The basketball team played its first game in the new complex on December 1, 1964.
 The Salukis defeated Oklahoma State, 78–55, in the opener and went on to post a 14–1 record at home that season.

 Two first-round games of the 1969 NCAA basketball tournament were played at the arena.

 An NBA regular-season game was also played there in 1969.

 Peter Gabriel recorded part of his live album, Plays Live, at the SIU Arena in December 1983.
 Widespread Panic released a live album, containing their complete concert performance from 2000.
 In December 2003, it was also the site of a memorial service for the late U.S. Senator Paul Simon.
-In March 2010, Drake performed his first live performance of his career; he was booked at the last minute as a surprise to the students, as the event was sold out.
-This was the beginning of his emerging career.
+In March 2009, Drake performed his first ever solo show in the US; he was booked at the last minute as a surprise to the students.

 Johnny Cash played "The Johnny Cash Show" at the arena in October 1971 with June Carter Cash, The Statler Brothers, Carl Perkins and the Tennessee Three.
 Tickets at the time were $3 to $5.

 In October 1976, Elvis Presley played to a sold-out crowd at the arena.